John Rousmaniere: Professional career

-In television and video, Rousmaniere has written the scripts for several sailing shows produced by Gary Jobson for ESPN and other outlets.
+In television and video, Rousmaniere wrote the scripts for several sailing shows produced by Gary Jobson for ESPN and other outlets.
 In 2002–03 he was the writer for the Outdoor Life Network's coverage of the Louis Vuitton Cup runup to the America's Cup match in Auckland, New Zealand.
 In 2007 he was a commentator on the America's Cup match at Valencia, Spain, on a Silversea Cruise Line ship.
-He has been interviewed for several historical documentaries and was co-writer of a documentary on the Beatles, The Compleat Beatles.
+He was interviewed for several historical documentaries and was co-writer of a documentary on the Beatles, The Compleat Beatles.

-Rousmaniere was media chair for the 2010, 2012, 2014, and 2016 Newport Bermuda Races, writing and editing daily coverage of the race for its website, www.BermudaRace.com/, and for the international press.
+He was media chair for the 2010, 2012, 2014, and 2016 Newport Bermuda Races, writing and editing daily coverage of the race for its website, www.BermudaRace.com/, and for the international press.

-He has written monthly columns on seamanship for Sailing World magazine and the online publication SailNet.
-He contributes to Cruising World, Sail, Scuttlebutt, Sail World, and other web and print publications and has been interviewed on NPR and in print publications.
+Rousmaniere wrote monthly columns on seamanship for Sailing World magazine and the online publication SailNet.
+He contributed to Cruising World, Sail, Scuttlebutt, Sail World, and other web and print publications and has been interviewed on NPR and in print publications.

-Encyclopedias to which he has contributed include The Oxford Encyclopedia of Maritime History, The Encyclopedia of Yacht Designers, The Oxford Companion to Ships and the Sea, and The Encyclopedia of New York City.
+Encyclopedias to which he contributed include The Oxford Encyclopedia of Maritime History, The Encyclopedia of Yacht Designers, The Oxford Companion to Ships and the Sea, and The Encyclopedia of New York City.

 His memberships include the Century Association, Cruising Club of America, New York Yacht Club, Indian Harbor Yacht Club, and the Authors Guild.
-He has chaired the New York Yacht Club's Library Committee and served on the Bermuda Race Organizing Committee, the Selection Committees of the National Sailing Hall of Fame and the America's Cup Hall of Fame, and the Safety at Sea Committees of the Cruising Club of America and U.S. Sailing.
+He chaired the New York Yacht Club's Library Committee and served on the Bermuda Race Organizing Committee, the Selection Committees of the National Sailing Hall of Fame and the America's Cup Hall of Fame, and the Safety at Sea Committees of the Cruising Club of America and U.S. Sailing.
 As a member of the executive committee of the U.S. Olympic Yachting Committee from 1977 to 1984, he chaired the 1980 Sailing Olympic Trials.

-Besides teaching history at the U.S. Military Academy, Rousmaniere has taught writing at the College of New Rochelle, Union Theological Seminary, and the Davis Polk & Wardwell law firm.
+Besides teaching history at the U.S. Military Academy, Rousmaniere taught writing at the College of New Rochelle, Union Theological Seminary, and the Davis Polk & Wardwell law firm.

+Personal life and death

-Rousmaniere lives in Manhattan with his wife, Leah Ruth Robinson Rousmaniere, a development officer, mystery novelist, historian of tea, and the author of the history of the Seamen's Church Institute of New York and New Jersey.
+Rousmaniere lived in Manhattan with his wife, Leah Ruth Robinson Rousmaniere, a development officer, mystery novelist, historian of tea, and the author of the history of the Seamen's Church Institute of New York and New Jersey.
+He died in Westwood, Massachusetts on August 8, 2026, at the age of 82, from Alzheimer's disease.